 What is it like to volunteer in a Concord prison?

 Prison volunteering is a powerful and rewarding experience.
 The needs are so great and the men are deeply appreciative of our efforts.
 Volunteers often find they experience personal growth through the enriching work and mentoring.

-The challenges from a prison sentence can continue well after an inmate is released.
-Your volunteer role helps inmates return to society as productive citizens and better cope with the daily challenges of incarceration.
-And, by bringing the community into prison, volunteers help reduce the inmates’ isolation.
+The challenges from a prison sentence can continue well after someone is released.
+Your volunteer role helps people return to society as productive citizens and better cope with the daily challenges of incarceration.
+By bringing the community into prison, volunteers help reduce isolation and recidivism.

 There are a number of steps, including attending an orientation at the prison, filling out an application that includes a CORI check, and submitting personal references.
 If you are looking to volunteer over winter break or during a few weeks in the summer, prison volunteering may not be for you.
 We are looking for volunteers who can make a longer-term commitment with ongoing involvement in the programs.

 We encourage you to browse this web site to get an idea of the types of volunteering that interests you.
 Before going through the orientation process, we ask that you arrange to visit one or two classes inside the prison to learn more about the program and the students, and get a sense of whether this work suits your interests.

 When you have found a program of interest, you will need to attend an orientation with the Department of Correction.
 After a wait for processing the paperwork, you will be cleared to enter the prison and CPO will help you find a class that needs volunteers.
 There are also opportunities to design your own program once you are familiar with the institution and procedures.

 Many of our programs welcome new volunteers regularly.
 We also post our most urgent volunteer needs in the “News” section on the front page of the web site.